James Skehill

-James Skehill (born 22 February 1988) is an Irish hurler who plays as a goalkeeper for club side Cappataggle and previously at inter-county level with the Galway senior hurling team.
+James Skehill (born 22 February 1988) is an Irish hurler who plays as a goalkeeper for club side Cappataggle and previously at senior level with the Galway county team.

 Playing career

 University

 During his studies at the Limerick Institute of Technology, Skehill was selected for the college's senior hurling team.
 On 10 March 2007, he won a Fitzgibbon Cup medal as LIT won the title after a 2-16 to 0-13 defeat of the NUI Galway in the final.

 Club

 Skehill joined the Cappataggle club at a young age and played in all grades at juvenile and underage levels before joining the club's top adult team.

 On 9 November 2008, Skehill was on the panel when Cappataggle defeated Killimordaly by 1-10 to 0-11 in the final of the Galway Intermediate Championship.
 He later won a Connacht Championship medal following a 0-14 to 2-07 defeat of Four Roads.
 On 5 February 2009, Skehill was an unused substitute when Cappataggle were defeated by 2-14 to 1-12 by Blarney in the All-Ireland final at Croke Park.

 On 8 November 2014, Skehill won a second Galway Intermediate Championship medal after a 0-19 to 1-08 defeat of Ahascragh-Fohenagh in a replay of the final.
 A day later he won the East Galway U10 League after a 0-15 to 1-10 defeat of Ballyhaunis in the final.